 Hi!
 We are Mark and Natalia Minskiy and our son Daniel, we started Questime.

 Mark was the best graduate of his class from Moscow State University.
-Natalia graduated from Russian State University of Cinematography and finished screenwriting courses in California Daniel learned to read at the age of three, and now at six he’s helping his parents write intriguing stories and taking on the world.
+Natalia graduated from Russian State University of Cinematography and finished screenwriting courses in California.
+Daniel learned to read at the age of three, and now at seven he’s helping his parents write intriguing stories and taking on the world.

 Why did we decide to designate our lives to theme party games?